SeasideSt/Seaside-Legacy30/repository/Javascript-Core.package/JSProperty.class/README.md

-I access a property of the decoarated object.
+I access a property of the decorated object.